 This statement sets out JDM Food Group’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
 JDM Food Group Ltd complies with the provisions of the UK’s Modern Slavery Act 2015 and the duty it places on businesses to disclose publicly the steps they are taking to tackle forced labour and human trafficking.
-This statement relates to actions and activities during the financial year 1 April 2017 to 31 March 2018.
+This statement was published on the 2nd January 2021 and relates to actions and activities during the year 1 January 2021 to 31 December 2021.

 As part of a global food supply chain, the organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 - JDM Food Group Ltd operates in some of the largest food markets around the world and works with a diverse global supply chain.
 JDM Food Group Ltd is a key provider of a vast range of prepared foods from its single site in Lincolnshire.

 - JDM Food Group Ltd operates from within the UK.
 It supplies retail and manufacturing customers here in the UK and abroad.
 Export countries extend from Dubai, USA, Norway, Denmark, Germany, France, Hungary, Poland, Spain and Russia.

 - JDM Food Group Ltd imports raw materials and packaging globally and its supply chain extends from Europe, China, South Africa and India.

 The following is the process by which the company assesses whether or not particular activities or countries are high risk in relation to slavery or human trafficking: